python/mypy/README.md

    calls will use slower Python-level objects, wrapper functions and Python namespaces.

-3. Self-compilation (at least mypy).
+3. [DONE] Mypyc can compile mypy.

-4. Optimize some important performance bottlenecks.
+4. [DONE] Optimize some important performance bottlenecks.

 5. Generate useful errors for code that uses unsupported Python features instead of crashing or generating bad code.

+6. Release a version of mypy that includes a compiled mypy.

 Future
 ------